Solertis/Otrera/README.md

 6. The ability to publish character / skill / story / equipment
 sheets and full game manuals.
 (In Development)

-Otrera is designed to be both simple and complex.
-You can use the docs to put together a simple pen and paperadventure, or use the software to power a computer game.
-Building skills and equipment on top of the game engine is very straightforward.
+7. Full-fledged engine builder to allow for creation of original combat and character development systems.

+The goal of Otrera is to help table top RPG and board game makers to create rich, complex, and balanced game systems.
+Whether you want to make a simple one-off adventure on top of the default engine or whether you want to create a completely original system from scratch - Otrera will let you focus on your ideas and content while handling the difficult mathematical challenges.

+Building games with Otrera is easy.
 Your only limit should be your imagination.